Narre Warren railway station

-Narre Warren railway station is located on the Pakenham line in Victoria, Australia.
-It serves the south-eastern Melbourne suburb of Narre Warren, and opened on 10 March 1882.
+Narre Warren railway station is a commuter railway station on the Pakenham line, which is part of the Melbourne railway network.
+It serves the south-eastern suburb of Narre Warren, in Melbourne, Victoria, Australia.
+Narre Warren station is an elevated hybrid premium station, featuring two side platforms.
+It opened on 10 March 1882, with the current station provided in March 2024.

 History

 Narre Warren station opened on 10 March 1882 as a single platform, just over four years after the railway line from Dandenong was extended to Pakenham.
-Like the suburb itself, the station was named after an Indigenous word believed to mean 'small hills'.
+Like the suburb itself, the station carries the name of an Aboriginal word believed to mean 'small hills'.

 In 1956, the line between Dandenong and Narre Warren was duplicated, with duplication to Berwick provided in 1962.
-As part of the duplication to Berwick, an island platform was provided, as well as boom barriers replacing interlocked gates at the Webb Street level crossing which, at the time, was located at the down end of the station.
+As part of the duplication to Berwick, an island platform was provided, as well as boom barriers replacing interlocked gates at the former Webb Street level crossing which, at the time, was located at the down end of the station.

 In 1970, a crossover between No. 2 and No.3 roads was abolished.
 In 1974, flashing light signals were provided at the former Cranbourne Road level crossing, which was located nearby in the down direction of the station.
 In 1978, the waiting room at the original station was demolished.

 In 1986, boom barriers were provided at the Cranbourne Road level crossing.
 By 1988, No. 2 road was booked out of use, as well as points at each end of the road and a crossover at the up end of the station.
 In 1989, the signal box was abolished.

 On 2 June 1995, the station was relocated to the east side of the Webb Street level crossing, and reopened to the public the following day.

-In October 2003, Narre Warren was upgraded to a Premium Station.
-In 2004, the Cranbourne Road level crossing was grade separated by being replaced with a road underpass.
+In October 2003, Narre Warren was upgraded to a premium station.
+In 2004, the Cranbourne Road level crossing was grade separated, being replaced with a road underpass.

 On 29 July 2021, the Level Crossing Removal Project announced that the Webb Street level crossing would be grade separated by 2025, with a rail over road "hybrid" design.
 Webb Street was to be lowered and a rail bridge built over the road, with the station to be rebuilt as part of those works.
 However, on 14 January 2022, the LXRP announced that the "hybrid" design would be replaced with a rail over road design, removing the need to lower Webb Street.
 On 23 August of that year, final designs for the level crossing removal and rebuilt station were released.

+On 24 November 2023, a 'construction blitz' began, which saw the station close and demolished, while trains stopped running on sections of the Pakenham line.
+On 10 December of that year, the construction blitz ended, with trains on the Pakenham line resuming the following day, operating on the rail-over-road bridge without stopping at Narre Warren.
+Services resumed stopping at the station as it reopened on 28 March 2024.